Vividly Autistic - Neurodiversity Affirming Resources

 If I had to recommend one AAC tool to a family or school that's just starting out, this would be it.

 AsTeRICS Grid is a free, open-source communication system developed by a research project in Austria.
 It works directly in a web browser, which means no app store, no purchase, no waiting, you open it and start building.
-It also installs as an app on every major platform, so once you've set it up, the child can use it offline on a tablet, phone, or computer.
+It also installs as an app on every major platform, so once you've set it up, the user can use it offline on a tablet, phone, or computer.
 The grids (the communication boards) are fully customizable: you choose the layout, the symbols, the categories, the colors, the voice, the language.
 It supports text-to-speech in dozens of languages, including Spanish and English, and integrates well with the ARASAAC pictogram library, which is a free, open-source set of symbols already used widely across Spanish-speaking countries.

-Link: AsTeRICS Grid
+Link: AsTeRICS Grid (free, open-source, works in any browser)

 No conversation about AAC is complete without Proloquo2Go.
 Released in 2009 by AssistiveWare, it was the app that made AAC genuinely accessible on consumer devices for the first time.
 Before Proloquo2Go, families typically faced dedicated communication devices costing thousands of dollars.
 Today it remains the most established symbol-based AAC system available, and it's one of the few that autistic adults who use AAC themselves consistently name as part of their daily toolkit.